The simple soaps made by Dolores are popular with friends and coworkers. She has sold her soaps at a local boutique.

-- Dissolve sugar in a small amount of hot water (set aside and use when you weigh the water)
+- Dissolve sugar in a small amount of hot water (set aside and use it when you weigh the water).

 - Weigh 17 ounces of water (including the sugar water).
-Weigh empty container first and adjust the scale to zero
+Weigh the empty container first and adjust the scale to zero.

 - Weigh lye, weighing container first, and pour the lye slowly into the water.
-Ensure adequate ventilation by opening 2 windows.
+Ensure adequate ventilation by opening two windows.
 Cover your nose and mouth.
 Stand slightly away from the mixture as fumes will rise.
-Gently stir until crystals have dissolved
+Gently stir until crystals have dissolved.

-- When both mixtures have reached 110 F, slowly pour the lye solution int the fats
+- When both mixtures have reached 110 F, slowly pour the lye solution into the fats.

-- Mix with stick blender until the mixture reaches the trace stage.
-That is when you drag a spoon through the mixture and it leaves a path.
+- Mix with a stick blender until the mixture reaches the trace stage.
+That is when you drag a spoon through the mixture, and it leaves a path.
 It's kind of like pudding.

 - Pour the thickened mixture into a mold that has been greased with olive oil.
 You can use a large, rectangular Tupperware type container, a long wooden mold, or individual molds.

 - Lay plastic wrap over the top.

 - Remove soap from the container.
 Slice into bars.